 Artistic Practice III (BDA732)

-The course will prepare the student for work as a performing dance artist in a professional context.
+The course will prepare the student for work as a performing dance artist in a professional context and in a social context.

 With prior knowledge and starting point from courses in physical and artistic practice in the 1st and 2nd year of study, this course formulates a deeper understanding around creative processes and collaboration.
 Through artistic processes taught in the studio and led by selected choreographers in contemporary dance, students gain extensive experience in taking part in the process of creating new works.
 The individual student is given the opportunity to work on relevant physical tasks and develop reflection related to the artistic work.
-The choreographic works are performed on one of the region's stages.
+The choreographic works are performed on one of the region's stages or in the black box at the faculty.

 Daily training in dance technique is linked to the other work in the course and gives the student an understanding of how their own skills and technique can strengthen the performative.
 The students’ experiences in the performance project are taken further in an introduction to artistic research and methods.